ripple/opensource.ripple.com/docs/axelar/intro-to-axelar.md

 ### Ticketing Logic

-A set of XRPL multisig tickets are always available: the tickets that have been created with `TicketCreate` but that are not known to have been consumed by transactions that made it to the XRPL ledger.
+A set of XRPL multisig tickets are always available: these tickets have been created with `TicketCreate`, but are not confirmed to have been consumed by transactions on the XRPL.
 If the number of available tickets falls below a configurable threshold, a new `TicketCreate` transaction is constructed and broadcasted.
 New transactions are assigned available tickets until they are all exhausted.

 ![Ticketing Logic 1](../../images/axelar-ticket-1.png)

-At that point, ticket assignment will wrap around to the first available tickets (similarl to “round robin” load balancing algorithms), leading to multiple tickets being assigned to the same transaction.
+At this point, ticket assignment will wrap around to the first available tickets (similar to “round robin” load-balancing algorithms), leading to multiple tickets being assigned to the same transaction.

 ![Ticketing Logic 2](../../images/axelar-ticket-2.png)